 Swedish Meatballs are one of my favorites.
-While I can’t claim this is these Swedish meatballs are from the motherland – or even Ikea – I can tell you I grew up eating this style meatballs and sauce.
+While I can't claim this is this Swedish meatball recipe is from are from the motherland - or even Ikea meatballs - I can tell you I grew up eating this style meatballs and sauce.
 And it is delish!

 Even better, our family loves these!

 Open up your jar of lingonberry jam and let's dive in!

 These Swedish Meatballs with Egg Noodles are:

 - Made in one pan

 - Made with "real food" ingredients

 - Smothered in a rich and creamy gravy

 These can also be made as a freezer meal, perfect for getting ahead of harvest season.
 Trust me, you'll want to make these delicious meatballs again.
 And again.
 And again.